NikolayS/postgresql-http-client/benchmarks.md

 As a result, it shows slower results compared to [pgsql-http](https://github.com/pramsey/pgsql-http) extension, written in C, and plpython2u-based function.

-At the same time, plpython2u-based function showed slightly better performance compared to pgsql-http.
+At the same time, plpython2u-based function showed very similar performance compared to pgsql-http.

+The bottom line: the [pgsql-http](https://github.com/pramsey/pgsql-http) doesn't seem to perform better than plpython2u function.